Albert0i/MongoDB-aggregation-pipeline/README.md

 ### V. Introspection
 SQL database is well known for it's performance and flexibility in handling large amount of data, but there is a huge cost underneath.
 Database tables have to be maintained in [Normal form](https://en.wikipedia.org/wiki/Database_normalization); Schema must be simple and rigid and thus suffers from capricious change.
-However, in NoSQL database, *data to be used together should be stored together* so that no additional table joining or lookup is required.
+However, in NoSQL Database, *data to be used together should be stored together* so that no additional table joining or lookup is required.
 In addition, data field can be object or array of objects to avoid here and there scattered lookup everywhere...

 Seasoned full-stacked developers would twist SQL statements as much as possible so as to alleviate drudgery on front-end development.
-For sure, aggregation pipeline is the new battlefield for back-end developers and continues to play an important part in NoSQL database.
+For sure, aggregation pipeline is the new battlefield for back-end developers and continues to play an important part in NoSQL Database.

 ### VI.
 Reference